Skip to content

 Generally as patients approach the age of 30 their hair loss can slow and be more predictable and that is the age that we recommend hair transplant surgery be considered.

 We see many men who are losing their hair in their 20s here at The Treatment Rooms London.
 Hair loss in men is often caused by dihydrotestosterone in a condition called androgenic alopecia (male pattern baldness) with issues such as stress making the condition worse.
 You may be surprised to know that male pattern baldness affects around 50% of all men, so you shouldn’t feel disheartened as it is fairly common.
-In terms of age, it can start as early as your late teens up until early adulthood.
+In terms of age, it can start in your late teens and continue into early adulthood.

 As we grow older, it is natural for our hair to thin and fall out.
 It can affect some people more than others, and it is important that if you are suffering from hair loss you reach out to your GP to help manage it with medications.